opensearch-project/documentation-website/_opensearch/rest-api/nodes-apis/nodes-stats.md

-estimated_size_in_bytes | Integer | The estimated memory used for the operation, in bytes. estimated_size | Byte value | The estimated memory used for the operation in human-readable format (for example, `356b`). overhead | Float | A factor that all estimates are multiplied by to calculate the final estimate. tripped | Integer | The total number of times the circuit breaker has been activated to prevent an out of memory error.
+estimated_size_in_bytes | Integer | The estimated memory used for the operation, in bytes. estimated_size | Byte value | The estimated memory used for the operation in human-readable format (for example, `356b`). overhead | Float | A factor that all estimates are multiplied by to calculate the final estimate. tripped | Integer | The total number of times the circuit breaker has been activated to prevent an out-of-memory error.

 ### `script` and `script_cache`